 Ultra-Processed Food Health Risks for Children May Include Dental Problems, Jaw Deformities: Study

-According to a report from The Telegraph, a team of researchers from the Catholic University of Valencia suggest that the softness of ultra-processed foods may prevent the growth of jaw muscles and the jaw itself, resulting in other dental side effects.
+In a recent report published by The Telegraph, researchers urge parents to avoid feeding ultra-processed foods to their children, indicating that the artificial softness may impact the growth of jaw muscles and the jaw itself, resulting in a number of potential long-term dental side effects.

 Ultra-processed foods (UPFs) are made from heavily refined ingredients, combined with additives, to mimic the taste, appearance and texture of real food.
 They include a wide variety of products, including sugary breakfast cereals, frozen ready-to-eat meals, soda and chips.